fusionlanguage/fut/ci.md

 ### Collections

-In addition to arrays, Ć has five built-in collection types:
+In addition to arrays, Ć has six built-in collection types:

 * `List<T>` is a resizeable array (`std::vector` in C++, `ArrayList` in Java)
 * `Stack<T>` is a LIFO (last in, first out) collection